The 5 Best Duramax LML Performance Mods

 - Slightly better MPGs, although not material enough to get an intercooler just for better MPG

-With 765lb-ft. of torque, I’m not sure you really need much more power.
-However, if you do a simple cold air intake and tuner can give you a 500whp LML.
-The downside to the LML is that modifying it beyond 500whp gets very expensive and requires significantly more modifications.
+A simple cold air intake and tuner can give you a 500whp LML.
+The downside is that modifying it beyond 500whp gets very expensive and requires significantly more modifications.

 Getting to 500whp with a tune and intake will require a decently aggressive tune.
 Therefore, our recommendation is to add an intake, downpipe, exhaust system, and intercooler and then run a more modest tune to help improve reliability.
 We didn’t cover lift pumps in depth, but the CP4.2 is a death machine so please either swap it for a CP3 or add a lift pump before you add a tune.